trpc-group/trpc-go/filter/README.md

 ## Stream Filters

-Due to the significant differences between streaming services and regular RPC calls, such as how a client initiates a streaming request and how a server handles streaming, tRPC-Go provides a different interface for stream filters.

-While the exposed interface is different, the underlying implementation is similar to regular RPC filters.
-The principles are the same as those explained for regular RPC filters.
+The underlying implementation of streaming interceptors is similar to regular RPC, but the interceptor interfaces are different, so the steps for developing streaming interceptors and regular interceptors are different.
+This is due to the significant differences between the interfaces of streaming services and regular RPC calls.
+For example, a regular RPC client initiates an RPC call through proxy.SayHello, while a streaming client creates a stream through proxy.ClientStreamSayHello.
+After the stream is created, `SendMsg`, `RecvMsg`, and `CloseSend` are called to interact with the stream.

 ### Client-side